Validating full-spectrum fitting with a synthetic integral-field spectroscopic observation of the Milky Way: Introduction

 We describe the ingredients used in \galcraft{} and detailed procedures of this code in Section~\ref{sec:mwcubeegeneration}.
-In Section~\ref{sec:galaxymap}, we test the ability of spectral fitting tools to recover kinematics, stellar population parameters, and mass fraction distributions by applying it to a mock edge-on data cube and compare to the true values from \eglx{} catalog.
-In Section~\ref{sec:discussion}, we discuss the causes of deviations between measured and true (input) values and address potential reasons and future improvements on current data reduction pipelines for obtaining better results.
-We explore the effect of different fitting strategies and provide some references when using spectral fitting tools.
-We also give some caveats about using \galcraft{} code.
-In Section~\ref{sec:future}, we talk about future plans on the improvements of \galcraft{} along with spectral fitting codes and prospect some scientific topics that can be done by using \galcraft{}.
+In Section~\ref{sec:galaxymap}, we test the ability of broadly used spectral fitting tool \ppxf{} to recover kinematics, stellar population parameters, and light/mass fraction distributions.
+In Section~\ref{sec:discussion}, we discuss the causes of deviations between measured and true (input) values and address potential reasons and future improvements on current algorithms for obtaining better results.
+We explore the effect of different fitting strategies and provide some suggestions when using such spectral fitting tools for future studies.
+We also give some caveats about using mock cubes generated from \galcraft{} code.
+In Section~\ref{sec:future}, we talk about future plans on the improvements of \galcraft{} along with spectral fitting methods and prospect some scientific topics that can be done by using \galcraft{}.
 A summary is presented in Section~\ref{sec:summary}.